This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 1940 – World War II: Rotterdam is bombed by the German Luftwaffe.

-1940 – World War II: The Netherlands surrenders to Germany.
+1940 – World War II: The Battle of the Netherlands ends with the Netherlands surrendering to Germany.

 1943 – A Japanese submarine sinks AHS Centaur off the coast of Queensland.